mattermost/mattermost-handbook/operations/operations/publishing/README.md

 ## Directly Responsible Individuals

-Below are the directly responsible individuals \(DRIs\) and success measures for each of our audiences:
+Below are the tentative directly responsible individuals \(DRIs\) and success measures for each of our audiences:

 | Audience | Owner | Success Measures |
 | :--- | :--- | :--- |